Asian/Pacific/American Studies (2018 - 2020)

 SCA-UA 92 Prerequisites: 3.65 GPA or higher (both overall and in the major), Social and Cultural Analysis 101 (SCA-UA 101), either Cultures and Contexts: Asian/Pacific/American Cultures (CORE-UA 539) or Approaches to the Asian/Pacific/American Experience (SCA-UA 301), and permission of the department.
 Offered every fall.
 4 points.

 SCA-UA 93 Prerequisites: Senior Honors Seminar (SCA-UA 92), 3.65 GPA or higher (both overall and in the major), and permission of the department.
 Offered every spring.
 4 points.

-SCA Theory & Practice: The Internship Program
+SCA Theory and Practice: The Internship Program

 The 4-point internship program complements and enhances the formal course work of the A/P/A studies major.
 Students intern at agencies dealing with a range of issues pertaining to A/P/A studies and take a corequisite seminar that enables them to focus the work experience in meaningful academic terms.
 The goals of the internship are threefold: (1) to allow students to apply the theory they have gained through course work, (2) to provide students with analytical tools, and (3) to assist students in exploring professional career paths.
 The internship is open to juniors and seniors and requires an interview and permission of the department.

-SCA Theory & Practice: The Internship Program
+SCA Theory and Practice: The Internship Program

-SCA-UA 42 4 points.
-Requires ten hours a week of fieldwork.
+SCA-UA 42 Requires ten hours a week of fieldwork.
+4 points.